wykhuh/inaturalist-explorer/README.md

 ## About

 iNaturalist Explorer is a website that lets people explore iNaturalist data.
-This site adds some features that is missing from [iNaturalist Explore Observations](https://www.inaturalist.org/observations) page.
+This site adds some features that is missing from [iNaturalist Explore](https://www.inaturalist.org/observations) page.
 This site gets data from the iNaturalist API.

 [Live Demo](https://inat-explorer.dataexplorers.info)

-## Features

-- Search for multiple species, places, projects, and people
-- Add more filters
-- Group the filters by categories
-- Mobile friendly layout
-- Pagination for observations, species, identifiers, and observers
-- Show iNaturalist maps as grid, points, heatmap and taxon range
-- The urls are compatible with iNaturalist API.
-You can copy and paste the query params (stuff after the ?) from the site, and use them for the iNaturalist API.
+To get a list of features and instructions on how to use the features, visit the [about page](https://inat-explorer.dataexplorers.info/about/).

 ## Tech Stack